GHarding95/GreenStore/README.md

 # E-Commerce Website - GreenStore

 A fully responsive e-commerce store built with React JS and TypeScript.
-Users can browse products, add them to the basket, update quantities, and remove items.
-The checkout button is for demonstration purposes.
+Users can browse and search products, add them to the basket, update quantities, and remove items.
+The checkout button logs the basket contents to the console and clears the basket.

 ## Pages